Aledia Announces Comprehensive Strategy And New Recruits To Lead In The Microled Market

-(MENAFN- ACCESSWIRE) The deeptech Aledia unveils its strategic vision to transform the MicroLED market, focusing on strategic expansion, seeking additional funding, and bolstering its executive team.
+(MENAFN- ACN NewsWire) Aledia Announces Comprehensive Strategy and New Recruits to Lead in the MicroLED Market The deeptech Aledia unveils its strategic vision to transform the MicroLED market, focusing on strategic expansion, seeking additional funding, and bolstering its executive team.

-PARIS, FRANCE / ACCESSWIRE / January 30, 2024 / Aledia, a leader in the development of MicroLED technology for next-generation displays, today unveils its ambitious growth and development strategy, orchestrated by Pierre Laboisse, the new President and CEO who joined the company last September.
-Aledia Wafer 8''
+PARIS, FRANCE, Jan 30, 2024 - (ACN Newswire) - Aledia, a leader in the development of MicroLED technology for next-generation displays, today unveils its ambitious growth and development strategy, orchestrated by Pierre Laboisse, the new President and CEO who joined the company last September.

 Market and Financial Roadmap